w-m/ffsplat/CONTAINER_FORMAT.md

 The format can be extended to support other radiance field representations:

-### Additional Operations

-Future versions may include:
-- **Permute**: To rearrange dimensions of a tensor
-- **Slice**: To extract subsets of data
-- **Quantize/Dequantize**: For compressed representations
-- **Custom Operations**: For specialized processing needs

 ### Other Primitives

-While the initial focus is on 3DGS, the format can be extended to support:
+While the initial focus is on 3DGS, the format could be extended to support:
 - 2D Gaussians
-- Plenoxels
+- Radiant Foam
-- Neural representations (NeRF variants)
+- Neural representations (NeRF variants), Instant-NGP
 - Hybrid representations

 ### Schema Validation